rneto/rafaelneto-dev-blog-vuepress/blog/_en/_posts/authorization-flows-oauth-2-0-openid-connect.md

 OAuth 2.0 is a standard authorization framework that allows greater control over the scope of an application and authorization flows across multiple systems.
 OAuth 2.0 is all about access to resources with granular scopes that grant you permissions on behalf of a user.

 Before OpenID Connect, OAuth 2.0 was used for authentication and authorization, but the problem was that with OAuth we didn´t have the user information because OAuth don't cares who you are.
 OAuth was designed for permission and scopes, but there were a lot of companies (Facebook, Google, Twitter, etc) using OAuth 2.0 for their authentication process.
-All of them needed to create a custom implementation to supply the protocol lacks related to user identification (and that's why some documentation confuses us).
+All of them needed to create a customized implementation to supply the protocol lacks related to user identification (and that's why some documentation confuses us).

 OAuth 2.0 was used for delegate authorization as well as overused for authentication with simple login, SSO and login on mobile apps.